2021 BAL finals: US Monastir

 US Monastir won the Pro A in 2019, to qualify for the inaugural BAL season.
 The team has also won the championship in 2020 and won the 2020–21 season on 27 April 2021, after defeating rivals Ezzahra Sports in the finals. to achieve a total of 6 titles in the league.
 On April 12, 2021, the team signed Mounir Ben Slimane as its new head coach.

 In 2014, Monastir made its debut in the FIBA Africa Club Championship, Africa's top continental league, for the first time.
 In 2017, the club ended at third place in the continental league.

 The Monastir team featured seven players who were also members of the Tunisian national team.
 During the BAL, the team impressed in the group stage by beating all its opponents and being the only team to achieve more than 100 points in a single game as they beat GNBC of Madagascar by 113 to 66.
 They qualified as the first seed to the play-offs and were deemed as "favourites" for the title prior to the league start by ESPN.

 Zamalek

 Zamalek won the Egyptian Super League in 2019, its first title in 11 years, to qualify for the inaugural BAL season.
 In the 1990s, the club had been successful at the continental level as well with a FIBA Africa Basketball League title in 1992 and a lost final in 1998.
 Adding up appearances in the former FIBA competition, this was Zamalek's fifth continental final.

 It was the first season under Spanish head coach Augustí Julbe, who arrived from Gran Canaria.
 At the moment of playing in the BAL, Zamalek was still active in the semifinals of the 2020–21 Egyptian League.
 Ahead of the season, the team strengthened itself with Michael Fakuade, Mouloukou Diabate and Chinemelu Elonu.
 The team played impressive in the group stage, beating all three opponents to go into the playoffs as the second seed.

 Road to the finals

 Game

+While US Monastir was favored ahead of the game, Zamalek convincingly took the final game.
+Zamalek guard Mohab Yasser, the youngest player in the BAL season at 18 years old, contributed 14 points after shooting 6-for-8 from the field.
+The trio of Solo Diabate, Michael Fakuade and Chinemelu Elonu added 40 points off the bench.
+With eight minutes to play, Zamalek opened up a 15-point lead and cruised its way to their first BAL victory.
+Zamalek point guard Walter Hodge scored 12 points and recorded 4 assists and was given the inaugural BAL Most Valuable Player award.
+Hodge had played for US Monastir the previous season.